 To Obey and Trust the Lord

-In verse 10-11 Elisha sent a messenger to tell him that he has to go to the Jordan river and wash their for seven times and his skin shall be restored and he will be clean.
+In verses 10-11 Elisha sent a messenger to tell him that he has to go to the Jordan river and wash them seven times and his skin shall be restored and he will be clean.

 But Naaman was so furious and went away sad.

-Our affliction teaches us to obey and humble before God and heed for his instruction.
+Our affliction teaches us to obey and be humble before God and heed his instruction.

-Our usual response to our problem is to complain, become furious about our situations.
+Our usual response to our problem is to complain and become furious about our situations.

-We tend to blame it to others, blame to our fate and blame God.
+We tend to blame it on others, blame our fate and blame God.